lindenb/jvarkit/docs/SamTranslocations.md

       "chrom:start-end" or "chrom:middle+extend"  or
       "chrom:start-end+extend".A program might use a Reference sequence to fix the chromosome name (e.g: 1->chr1)
+    -maxp, --max-partition
+      maximum number of 'partition' sharing the same event. -1 = no limit.
+      Default: -1
     --maxRecordsInRam
       When writing  files that need to be sorted, this will specify the number of records stored in RAM before spilling to disk.
 Increasing this number